pixelnest/pixelnest.github.io/tutorials/2d-game-unity/background-and-camera/index.md

 ## Ready for the next step

 You learned how to create a simple static background and how to display it properly.
-Then we saw how to make simple sprites from a Cloud image.
+Then we saw how to make simple sprites from a an image.

 Now we will see how to add the player and enemies.

 [background]: ./-img/background.png
 [platforms]: ./-img/platforms.png
-[new_sprite]: ./img/new_sprite.png
+[new_sprite]: ./-img/new_sprite.png
 [sprite_select]: ./-img/sprite_select.png
 [display_background]: ./-img/display_background.png
 [background2_in_place]: ./-img/background2_in_place.png